 – Why did you choose to sell organic fabric?

-– We believe that organic is better; feels better on the skin and it is healthier.
+– We believe that organic is better; feels better on the skin and is healthier.
 When we started 6 years ago we realized that there are a lot of fabric shops with the same fabrics.

 We wanted to do something different, something better for us and the environment.
 The opportunity to educate the quilting and sewing communities about organic fabric also inspired us.